wbochar/petmate9/README.md

 required: npm install typescript@latest --save-dev in order to pass the build and dist

+## Unexpected

-general BS I've been encountering: I wanted [TAB] key to work like it does in Vice kb wise. the browser/electron something keeps messing with the tab key.
+I wanted [TAB] key to work like it does in Vice kb wise. the browser/electron something keeps messing with the tab key.
 I've decided to go with alt as my choice, but i'm not happy with it. when the whole thing is done maybe i'll go back to this one.

+## Priority/Current Tasks

+- [ ] Initial Zoom mode to cover the size of the document area
+- [ ] Zoom value in statusbar
+- [ ] CTRL +/- Zoom in/out
+- [ ] border on/off per document (left size under fonts, ?TAB=on/off)
+- [ ] 40x25 ratio for thumbnail previews (force odd sizes to the same shape/size)
+- [ ] include size in preview icon
+- [ ] move new document to front of the line as opposed to the caboose in the thumbnail list

 Below is what I've fixed and working on..